GrammaticalFramework/gf-eclipse-plugin/README.markdown

 --------------------------------------------------------------------------------

-# Installation & Updating
+## Installation &amp; updating

-## Requirements
+### System requirements

 1. The plugin was developed using Eclipse 3.7, and has **not** been tested with older versions of Eclipse.
-1. GFEP makes use of the newest GF features, and requires that **GF >= 3.3** is already installed on your system.
+1. GFEP makes use of the newest GF features, and requires that the latest developer version of GF is already installed on your system.
 Paths to GF must be set within the Eclipse plugin (meaning you don't necessarily need to have GF in your `PATH` environment variable).

-## Installing the plugin for the first time
+### Installing the plugin for the first time

 1. Inside Eclipse, go to **Help &rarr; Install New Software**.
-1. Add new software site using the URL: http://www.grammaticalframework.org/eclipse/release/
+1. Add new software site using the URL: `http://www.grammaticalframework.org/eclipse/release/`
 1. Select the **GF Eclipse Plugin**, click Next, accept the license agreement and install.
 1. Accept the prompt warning that the software is unsigned.
 1. Restart Eclipse when prompted.

-### Customizing
+#### Settings
 1. Add the GF perspective by clicking **Open Perspective &rarr; Other** and choosing **GF**.
 1. Set your paths to the GF executable and libraries by going to **Window &rarr; Preferences &rarr; Grammatical Framework**.
 _The runtime path is assumed to be `~/.cabal/bin/gf`, which may be wrong depending on your